 It has been a great honor to be part of the Bizjournalism stable of writers.
 On leaving, let me highlight some of my favorite pointers:

 1. Business journalism at local news organizations should produce the most compelling local news — more than the school board, city council or even the Otay Water District.
-Here are some ways to make that happen.

 2. Decide on some touchstones that are big, consequential and/or sexy and beloved — and cover the hell out of them.